 - Test scores

-The general GRE is optional for the following concentrations: social-personality, behavioral, cognitive and neuroscience, and developmental psychology.
+The general GRE is optional for the following concentrations: social-personality and developmental psychology.

-The general GRE is not accepted or considered for the following concentrations: clinical, and industrial and organizational.
+The general GRE is not accepted or considered for the clinical concentration.

 The psychology GRE is not accepted or considered for any concentration.